 His second book, Troubled Natures, is a wide-ranging cultural analysis of waste and pollution in contemporary Japan, encompassing ideas of purity, attitudes toward hygiene, notions of health and illness, problems with dumping and vermin, processes of social exclusion, and reproductive threats.
 Throughout, waste and environmental health problems in Tokyo collide against diverse cultural elements linked to nature(s) - uneasy relations between animals and humans; 'native' conceptions of the foreign and the polluted; reproductive challenges in the face of a plunging fertility rate; and changing attitudes toward illness and health.
 In highlighting the practical ambivalence of Japanese environmental consciousness and the relatively recent post-Bubble appeal of frugality, sustainability, and recycling initiatives there, the book confronts pressing policy questions to which anthropology is well suited.

 One current project considers experiences of nuclear risk and national / cultural constructions of energy, power, pollution, and waste primarily in Japan and in France - the two major nations that have depended most on nuclear power, yet where the risks and benefits of nuclear power play out over vastly different sociocultural topographies.
-(Early work on this project was awarded three years of Kakenhi funding by the Japanese Ministry of Education in 2005.)
+(Early work on this project was awarded three years of Kakenhi funding by the Japanese Ministry of Education.)
 This extensive research before and just after the 2011 tsunami serves as the backbone of a book-in-progress analyzing nuclear culture and nuclear identity in disaster-torn Japan.
-He has also recently revised an article-length analysis of early postwar Japanese attitudes to nuclear risk as expressed in period journalism and Japanese popular culture - notably the rich, surprisingly relevant trove of nuclear-themed monster films from the 1950s to the early 1970s.
-Dr Kirby is naturally working on the massive debris problems and radioactive fallout that plague Japan in the wake of the triple-disaster in March 2011.
+Peter is naturally working on the massive debris problems and radioactive fallout that plague Japan in the wake of the triple-disaster in March 2011.
 With the Japanese government scraping up millions of tons of radioactive dirt from irradiated Fukushima, one particular interest drawn from this research is the loamy enigma of soil: its emotive cultural symbolism, but also how soil is mitigated and mediated, how its microbes are activated and framed as a carbon sink at a fraught juncture vis-à-vis food cultivation and climate science.